SixArm/consulting-agreement/README.md

 ### Force Majeure

-The expression "force majeure" shall mean as a supervening cause or force, including but not limited to war, terrorism, severe credible security threat, major destabilizing act of government such as martial law or state of emergency, major labor disruption such as severe strike or severe walkout, major economic upheaval such as severe stock market suspension or severe banking industry failures, major climate disaster such as severe heat wave or severe water shortage, major health threats such as severe pandemics or severe contaminations, major natural disasters such as severe fires or severe storms, major technological failures such as severe electricity failure or severe internet outage, or major catastrophe beyond control of the Parties.
+The expression "force majeure" shall mean as a supervening cause or force, including but not limited to war, terrorism, major security threat, major destabilizing act of government such as martial law or state of emergency, major labor disruption such as severe strike or severe walkout, major economic upheaval such as severe stock market suspension or severe banking industry failures, major climate disaster such as severe heat wave or severe water shortage, major health threats such as severe pandemics or severe contaminations, major natural disasters such as severe fires or severe storms, major technological failures such as severe electricity failure or severe internet outage or severe cyber-attack, or major catastrophe beyond control of the Parties.

 The expression "force majeure excuse" shall mean a force majeure event that renders performance by one or more of the parties impracticable or impossible,